fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 - `let` creates a variable.
 - It allows you to declare block-level variables.
-- The declared variable is available from the block it is enclosed in.
+- The declared variable is available from the block is enclosed in.

 ```typescript
 let name: string = 'Simon';